h-j-a/CalTrack/README.md

 3. Add your Gemini API key in Settings
 ```

 > Camera and API features require Safari or Chrome.
-Does not work in the Claude.ai preview.

 ---

 ## Privacy

 All your meal data, goals, and logs are stored **locally in your browser** using localStorage.
 Nothing is sent to any server except the food photos/descriptions you send to the Gemini API for analysis.
 Your API key is stored only in your browser and never leaves your device.

----

-## Screenshots

-*Coming soon*

 ---